 Magnificent waterfalls, lunar lava fields and massive glaciers- Iceland is on many traveler’s bucket list for good reason.
 When planning my first trip to Iceland I found a few options to get a taste of the country in the four days I would be there.
 Plenty of people choose Reykjavik as a base and visit south Iceland’s popular sights on day trips with organized bus tours I knew I wanted to experience Iceland with the freedom that only four wheels and the open road can provide.
 While I am always up for a new adventure I did find the prospect of planning my Icelandic road trip a little daunting- this would be my first time driving in another country, let alone one with famously unpronounceable towns, a rugged lava-hewn landscape and the occasional volcanic eruption that will disrupt European air travel for weeks.
 On the recommendation of a good friend I decided to enlist the help of Icelandic Farm Holidays.

-Iceland is a captivating destination for any traveler and with a host of new low cost flight options from North America and mainland Europe there has never been a better time to visit.
+Iceland is a captivating destination for any traveler and with a host of low cost flight options from North America and mainland Europe there has never been a better time to visit the land of ice and fire.
 Volcanoes, glaciers, the wind and the sea merge to create a landscape that is like nowhere else on Earth.
 Whether you come for the eternal sun of summer or in search of winter’s Northern Lights nature is sure to put on a show.
-Here are a few tips to help you plan your first trip to the land of ice and fire.
+If you’re looking to plan your visit here are a few tips for your first trip to Iceland.